panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 ```
 As seen, spread operator is cleaner and straightforward solution.
 The only additional characters are 3 dots (`...`).

-Spread operator configures the constructor invocation arguments from an array, which is [not possible directly](http://stackoverflow.com/questions/1606797/use-of-apply-with-new-operator-is-this-possible) when using `.apply()`.
+The spread operator configures the constructor invocation arguments from an array, which is [not possible directly](http://stackoverflow.com/questions/1606797/use-of-apply-with-new-operator-is-this-possible) when using `.apply()`.
 Let's see an example:

 ```javascript
 class King {